 - No Vendor Lock-In: OpenTofu is owned by no single entity, so it will stay free of corporate control and simple to license.
 The independence of this long-term choice ensures that OpenTofu is a reliable and safe choice for users.

 - Compatible with Terraform: The goal of OpenTofu is for it to be compatible with Terraform.
 It supports the same configurations, providers, and workflows that Terraform users are used to.
-This effectively means that you don’t have to rewrite your existing infrastructure code or how you manage resources to use OpenTofu.
+This effectively means that teams don’t have to rewrite your existing infrastructure code or how you manage resources to use OpenTofu.

 - Community-Driven: The Linux Foundation and a global community of contributors back the OpenTofu team, making sure the tool remains transparent and evolves to meet user needs.
 They also include companies like Spacelift and env0 that help contribute to the ecosystem.